ub-cavas/AutowareAuto/src/common/autoware_auto_tf2/design/autoware-auto-tf2-design.md

  * `tf2_geometry_msgs` does not have `Point`, `Point32`, does not seem it needs one, also the implementation of non-standard `toMsg` would not help the convert.
- * `BoundingBox` uses 32-bit float like `Quaternion32` and `Point32` to save space, as they are used repeatedly in `BoundingBoxArray`.
+ * `BoundingBox` uses 32-bit float like `Quaternion32` and `Point32` to save space, as they are used repeatedly in `DetectedObjects`.
 While transforming is it better to convert to 64-bit `Quaternion`, `Point`, or `PoseStamped`, to re-use existing implementation of `doTransform`, or does it need to be implemented?
 Templatization may not be simple.